 Maxillofacial Surgeon – Explained

-Substantial education and training in medicine and dentistry are required to specialise in maxillofacial surgery.
-These surgeons often collaborate with dentists, orthodontists, oncologists and other medical professionals to care for patients and their medical issues.
+Substantial education and training in medicine and dentistry are required to specialize in maxillofacial surgery.
+Therefore, these surgeons often collaborate with dentists, orthodontists, oncologists and other medical professionals to care for patients and their medical issues.

 Qualifications of a Maxillofacial Surgeon

 Becoming a maxillofacial surgeon is an involved multidisciplinary undertaking that will take many years to complete.

 First, one has to take and complete a Bachelor’s degree in a relevant field like biology, chemistry or pre-medicine.
 Following that is a four-year degree in either Doctor of Dental Medicine (DMD) or Doctor of Dental Surgery (DDS) from a dental school that has proper accreditation.